cfarkas/Genotype-variants/README.md

 >sudo apt-get install bedtools

 ### Obtaining and installing up-to-date SAMtools, bcftools and htslib (version 1.9)
 Old samtools version will not work.
-Users needs to install version up to date of these three packages, first installing htslib and then samtools with bcftools (please see http://www.htslib.org/download/).
-This can be accomplish downloading every package, decompressing it and doing the following:
+Users needs to install version up to date of these three packages.
+Users can first install htslib v1.9 and then samtools with bcftools v1.9, respectively.
+For downloading these packages, see http://www.htslib.org/download/).
+The latter can be accomplish by downloading the three packages, decompressing it, and doing the following:
 ```
-cd samtools-1.9    # and similarly for bcftools and htslib
+cd htslib-1.9    # and similarly for bcftools and samtools
 sudo ./configure --prefix=/usr/local/bin
 sudo make
 sudo make install
-sudo cp samtools /usr/local/bin/    # this step is only for samtools and bcftools.
+# this step is only for samtools and bcftools...
+sudo cp samtools /usr/local/bin/
 ```
 Then in a terminal type
 >samtools<br>bcftools

 to check 1.9 versions (using htslib v1.9)

 ### Obtaining and installing BamTools
 Complete instructions can be found in README and in https://github.com/pezmaster31/bamtools/wiki/Building-and-installing.
 Users with privileges can accomplish with sudo: